Introduction to Zero Trust Architecture

 The policy engine responds by changing access controls, often in real time.
 If risk spikes, access is restricted or denied.
 This keeps our data and our users, especially those relying on California assistance programs, protected without constant manual intervention.

-Continuous verification isn’t about locking everyone out.
-It’s about creating adaptive trust.
-Trust is earned, session by session, and can be taken away just as fast.
 We found device trustworthiness shifts quickly, especially with IoT security and API security in play.
 Dynamic policy and monitoring keep our attack surface small, our communication secure, and our privilege escalation prevention strong.

 Benefits of Adopting Zero Trust